 The Varasoaia Glade shelters the deepest cave in Romania, Avenul V5.

 For a complete tour of the area we recommend you a climbing up to the Varasoaia Peak (1441m).
-There are panoramic views towards the Beius Basin, the Vladeasa Peak, the Carligate Peak and the Cumpanatelu Saddle.
-You can see up to the Piatra Talharului, towards the Padis Ses and the Biserica Motului Peak and further on to the Cucurbata Mare Peak and the spring area of the Somesul Cald River.
+There are panoramic views towards the Beius Basin, Vladeasa Peak, Carligate Peak and the Cumpanatelu Saddle.
+You can see up to the Piatra Talharului, towards the Padis plateau and the Biserica Motului Peak and further on to the Cucurbata Mare Peak and the spring area of the Somesul Cald River.

 Varasoaia Glade is run by red stripe, blue stripe and yellow stripe markings.